zoren2/frontendmentor/dine-app/README.md

 ### What I learned

-What I learned is I had to be very vigilant about how to implement complex responsive designs and keeping that in mind with the mobile-first workflow.
-It's hard to reorganize content without proper container setup (2D Flexbox design) and the necessary planning.
-I regretfully made the mobile design first then had to redesign it all after realizing making the tablet responsive design that I'd need some additional containers for the desktop responsive design.
+I learned to be more vigilant about how to implement complex responsive designs and keeping that in mind with the mobile-first workflow.
+I did not realize
+I needed additional containers in order to keep it as a Flexbox design.

-I also learned the differnce between template driven forms and reactive forms and the interfaces implemented underneath the hood that allow reactive forms to work in Angular.
-It's quite complicated to get custom behavior and validation rules for native HTML forms unless I read the documentation for these interfaces and sometimes keeping it simple can save a lot of headache from (unnecessary) hand coded form design.
+I also learned the difference between template driven forms and reactive forms and the interfaces and found them quite convenient in implementing form validation.

-There is a lot of frustration implementing a very beautiful design that doesn't conform 1:1 to Material Design (Bootstrap, etc) because the developers put in a lot of thought in how the components are wired, validated and how they appear in responsive design.
+I learned that understanding FormModule and its features saves a lot of (unnecessary) hand coded form design.

+I felt frustrated because some of the built in form components are sufficient for use but don't match the UI design Figma document.
-I learned that simple changes on the front end can be a lot more of a nightmare to implement at the UI level and it's mindblowing how elegant some solutions can be on StackOverflow and in the FrontEndMentor community.
+I learned that simple changes on the front end can change how it's implemented inside a JavaScript framework.

 ### Continued development